 Fighting battles in my own strength is unfruitful, as I was reminded this morning.
 Had I taken a more submissive posture before God first this morning, I might have received a better strategy or kept my peace.

-The moral of the story is this: don't run around like an oversized chicken in a bathrobe when the enemy shows up!
-Spiritually, you should soar like an eagle, not run like a chicken.
-Take the time to pray a desperate prayer and let God give you a higher strategy.
-It will save you a lot of grief - and embarrassment.
+The moral of the story is this: don't run around like an oversize chicken in a bathrobe when the enemy shows up.
+Spiritually, you should soar like an eagle, not run like a chicken!
+Take a minute to pray a desperate prayer and let God give you a higher strategy.
+I promise, that prayer will save you a lot of grief... and embarrassment.